Gateway to downtown Yokohama

 The station is two minutes from Yokohama Station and 16 minutes from Shin-Yokohama Station.
 For those coming from downtown Tokyo, it takes about 30 minutes from Shinagawa Station on the Keihin-Tohoku Line.

 You'll find shopping and restaurants inside the lower floors of Cross Gate, a commercial complex across from Sakuragicho Station.
 Kishamichi Promenade is a wooden bridge with scenic views.
-Formerly part of a freight railway, it is now for pedestrians.
-Make sure to come here to explore the picturesque waterfront scenery.
+Formerly part of a freight railway, it now acts as a pedestrian walkway.
+Come here to explore the picturesque waterfront scenery.

-Sakuragicho Station is also the gateway to Yokohama's famous Minato Mirai 21 district.
-Other places of interest nearby include the Mitsubishi Minatomirai Industrial Museum, the Cup Noodles Museum, the Yokohama Museum of Art, the Kanagawa Prefectural Museum of Cultural History, Yokohama Port Opening Memorial Hall, Iseyama-jinja Shrine, Enmei-in Temple, Kamonyama Park, the Yokohama Noh Theater, and Yokohama Chinatown.
+Sakuragicho Station is also the gateway to Yokohama's famous Minato Mirai 21 district .
+Other nearby places of interest include the Mitsubishi Minatomirai Industrial Museum, the CUPNOODLES MUSEUM YOKOHAMA , the Yokohama Museum of Art , the Kanagawa Prefectural Museum of Cultural History , Yokohama Port Opening Memorial Hall, Iseyamajinja Shrine, Enmei-in Temple, Kamonyama Park, the Yokohama Noh Theater, and Yokohama Chinatown .

-Stop by the Sakuragicho Tourist Information Center, located inside Sakuragicho Station, to get more details on what to see and do in and around the area.
+Stop by the Sakuragicho Tourist Information Center, located inside Sakuragicho Station, for details on what to see and do in and around the area.